Safely Dismantling SONGS

 Keeping it Safe

-The hazards at the site during decommissioning are the same types hazards present at any construction site, namely working at heights, moving objects, noise, airborne dust, and electricity.
+The hazards at the site during decommissioning are the same types of hazards present at any construction site, namely working at heights, moving objects, noise, airborne dust, and electricity.
 To mitigate the hazards, there will be strict compliance with rigorous safety protocols.
 The decommissioning process will be carried out in accordance with Federal and State safety regulations, including but not limited to NRC, OSHA, Cal OSHA, and other construction standards and regulations.

 Prior to disturbing the ground for dismantlement, baseline testing for the Department of Toxic Substances Control will identify potential non-radiological hazards.
 This allows implementation of appropriate safety precautions including additional monitoring and personal protective equipment for our employees, if needed.
 The objective is to ensure that the site does not affect the environment above what is normally in the surrounding air, soil or groundwater.
 And the sampling we do in the future will always be compared against the baselines existing in the environment.